LearnOnDemandSystems/docs/tms/proxy-requires.md

 1. The Enhanced controller functions using RDP over port 21xxx, RDP traffic through these ports must be allowed

-1. If the connection to 21xxx fails, a RDP over HTTPS connection will be used, with restrictions similar to Silverlight
+1. If the connection to 21xxx fails, a RDP over HTTPS connection will be used.

-### Legacy Remote Controllers:

-**Flash:**

-1. Websocket connections over port 80 and flash control over port 843 must be supported

-1. Websocket connection upgrade request (ws://) headers must not be altered

-**Silverlight:**

-1. The Silverlight controller functions using RDP over HTTP/HTTPS.
-When using an Apache proxy, the connection may fail over HTTP due to an incompatibility [described here](https://bz.apache.org/bugzilla/show_bug.cgi?id=40029)